manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 title:  "Things no one will tell you on Twitter"
 ---

 Happy to announce that I have decided to become 10X more blunt in my blogposts going forward.
-Here is a list of things I wish people talked on Twitter instead of virtue signalling all day.
+Here is a list of things I wish people talked on Twitter instead of virtue signalling 24*7.

 **Flat organisation is a myth and there are always invisible ladders.**